jverzani/CalculusWithJuliaNotes.jl/quarto/README-quarto.md

 ---
 Eventually, if this workflow seems to be settled:

-* move to not use CalculusWithJulia.WeaveSupport
 	* deprecate need to make "pluto friendly"
 * take advantage of mermaid, ojs, bibliography, ...

+DONE * move to not use CalculusWithJulia.WeaveSupport DONE * remove frontmatter
+DONE * fig_size -> _common_code
 DONE * deprecate .jmd files
 DONE? * do something with JSXGraph
 DONE * figure out why PlotlyLight doesn't work XXX hacky!